La calidad se escribe con Q

 Semiautomático

-En combinación con un trípode o un soporte de sobremesa y la mesa giratoria de escaneado GOM ROT 350 o un kit de motorización, el escáner 3D ATOS Q también puede utilizarse para un funcionamiento semiautomático.
+En combinación con un trípode o un soporte de sobremesa y la mesa giratoria de escaneado ROT 350 o un kit de motorización, el escáner 3D ATOS Q también puede utilizarse para un funcionamiento semiautomático.

 Modelado de la calidad con múltiples volúmenes de medición